-5 Contingent liabilities
+4 Contingent liabilities

-The Entity participates in a Danish joint taxation arrangement in which J.J.
-Holding I ApS serves as the administration company.
-According to the joint taxation provisions of the Danish Corporation Tax Act, the Entity is therefore liable for income taxes etc. for the jointly taxed entities, and also for obligations, if any, relating to the withholding of tax on interest, royalties and dividends for the jointly taxed entities.
-The jointly taxed entities' total known net liability under the joint taxation arrangement is disclosed in the administration company's financial statements.
+The Entity serves as the administration company in a Danish joint taxation arrangement.
+According to the joint taxation provisions of the Danish Corporation Tax Act, the Entity is therefore liable for income taxes etc. for the jointly taxed entities, and also for obligations, if any, relating to the withholding of tax on interest, royalties and dividends for these entities.

-6 Assets charged and collateral
+5 Assets charged and collateral